 Throughout the range of this species, the factors impacting this species are generally very similar.
-The current primary factors affecting the military macaw are habitat loss and degradation, and poaching (Gastañaga et al. 2011, entire; Strewe and Navarro 2004, p.
+The primary factors affecting the military macaw are habitat loss and degradation, and poaching (Carrillo et al. 2013, p.
+46; Gastañaga et al. 2011, entire; Strewe and Navarro 2004, p.
 50).
 Habitat loss is primarily due to conversion of the species' habitat (generally forests) to agriculture and other forms that are not optimal for the military macaw (Donald et al. 2010, p.
 26; Flórez and Sierra 2004, p.
 3).
 Conversion of habitat to soy plantations is now considered to be one of the principal causes of Amazon deforestation (Bonilha 2008, p.
 17).
 Because this species has a small and fragmented population, poaching, while apparently uncommon, remains a concern (Botero-Delgadillo and Páez 2011, p.
 13).

-This status review focuses primarily on where this species has been documented, in parks and other areas with protected status and the peripheral zones.
+We focus primarily on where this species has been documented, particularly in parks and other areas with protected status and the peripheral zones.
 In some cases, we will evaluate the factor by country.
-In other cases, we may evaluate the factor by a broader region, if we do not have adequate information specific to a particular country about this species.
-This is because often threats are the same or very similar throughout the species' range.
-For particular areas in which we lack information about the species, we request additional information from the public during this proposed rule's comment period (see DATES, above).
+In other cases, we may evaluate the factor by a broader region if we do not have adequate information specific to a particular country about this species.
+This is because often the threats are the same or very similar throughout the species' range.

-A. The Present or Threatened Destruction, Modification, or Curtailment of its Habitat or Range
+A. The Present or Threatened Destruction, Modification, or Curtailment of Its Habitat or Range